bigfont/2013-128CG-Vendord/README.md

 ### Install Vendord.Device.App

+- Connect the device through Windows Mobile Device Center
 - Open Vendord.sln in Visual Studio 2008
-- Connect the device through Windows Mobile Device Center
+    - You will need to have installed [.NET Compact Framework 3.5 Redistributable]
+- Expand the solution explorer (Ctrl + Alt + l)
 - Right click on Vendord.SmartDevice.App
 - Choose Deploy (or choose Debug to test).